nlohmann/json/doc/mkdocs/docs/api/basic_json/to_bson.md

 1. Returns a byte vector containing the BSON serialization.
 2. Writes the BSON serialization to an output adapter.

+The exact mapping and its limitations is described on a [dedicated page](../../features/binary_formats/bson.md).

 ## Parameters

 `j` (in)